 …responsibility.
-Having the undetectable viral load, as I remember well, was always what allowed me.
+Will have Viral charge undetectable, because I remember it well, it was always what allowed me.
 Yes after being face to face with death, start this job.
-For this you need to treat yourself and to treat yourself you need to test yourself.
-Putting it well, undetectable viral load has become this goal, having undetectable viral load is, among other things, a great psychosocial valve, as it frees us from many fears.
-But when you get there, na, intetectable viral load!
+For that, you need to treat yourself, and to treat yourself, you need to test yourself.
+Explaining well, undetectable viral load became this goal, having an undetectable viral load is, among other things, a great psychosocial valve, as it frees us from many fears.
+But when you get there, on, on the intetectable viral load!

 Undetectable Viral Load?
 The question is: What now?